shreyas2711/Kaiburr/README.md

 <br>

-3. curl command to retrieve data from server.
+3. curl command to retrieve data from the server.

 <img src="./Images/39.JPG">